 Those who receive community reinforcement therapy take part in some non-substance-related social activities, so they can learn to enjoy the benefits of sober living along with a sense of community surrounding their families, jobs, and environments.
 Sports clubs, church involvement, and 12-step meetings are just some activities that may be included as part of community reinforcement therapy.

 The main components of community reinforcement therapy are:

 - Building motivation

-- Increasing positive reinforcement for non-substance using
+- Increasing positive reinforcement for sobriety

 - Rehearsing coping behaviors

 What are the Benefits of Community Reinforcement Therapy?

 A top benefit to receiving community reinforcement therapy is learning and implementing a series of healthy behaviors that promote a more fulfilling, rewarding lifestyle without drugs and alcohol.
 Community reinforcement teaches people skills that allow them to achieve abstinence, a greater sense of happiness and success, and continued good health and long-term sobriety.

 - Delivers positive reinforcement for maintaining abstinence from drugs and alcohol

 - Uses a non-confrontational approach to recovery from substance abuse